hyperledger/fabric/docs/source/channel_update_tutorial.rst

 newly generated ``org3.example.com`` folder within the existing organizations directory.

-After we create the Org3 crypto material, we can use the ``configtxgen`` tool to print out the Org3 organization definition.
+Once we have created the Org3 crypto material, we can use the ``configtxgen`` tool to print out the Org3 organization definition.
 We will preface the command by telling the tool to look in the current directory for the ``configtx.yaml`` file that it needs to ingest.

 .. code:: bash